sergiohcdna/elf-danna-galac/README.md

 python -m pip install .
 ```

-Once the installation is finished, you should have disponible in your command line interface (cli) the app `diffedm`
+Once the installation is finished, you should have disponible in your command line interface (cli) the apps:

+* `diffedm`
+* `countsmap`

 ## Running a simulation